LiamSnow/VSCode-CPP-Viewer/README.md

 # VSCode C++ Viewer
-Displays an alternative view of a C++ project in the explorer by grouping cpp amd header files.
+Displays an cleaner view of a C++ project in the Visual Studio Code explorer by grouping cpp and header files.

 It will turn the following directory structure:
 ```